 If your site is spammy or has links on the homepage to poor-quality sites or any other unsavory subject, it will lose trust.

 You can also lose trust by writing clickbait post titles that have little or no relevance to your content.

-As your reputation becomes clearer and more established to search engines, you will see a steady improvement in your search traffic.
+As your reputation becomes more evident and more established to search engines, you will see a steady improvement in your organic traffic.

 1. Become an expert and make sure your articles are always on topic.